DHRI-Curriculum/intro-python-workshop/sections/01-repl.md

 The first four operations above are addition, subtraction, multiplication, and division, respectively.
 The last operation is modulo, or mod, which returns the remainder after division.

 Note the way you interact with Python at the prompt.
 After entering an expression such as `2 + 3`, Python "evaluates" it to a simpler form, `5`, and then prints out the answer for you. **This process is called the Read Eval Print Loop, or REPL**.
 Reading takes commands from you, the input is evaluated or run, the result is printed out, and the prompt is shown again to wait for more input.
 The normal terminal (the one with the `$`) is another example of a REPL.
+The REPL is the same thing as the Interactive mode, what we described earlier as the playground for running Python.
+REPL and Interactive mode describe this specific context for using Python, by running it within the terminal.

 The REPL is useful for quick tests and, later, can be used for exploring and debugging your programs interactively.